seL4/docs/Hardware/jetsontk1.md

-mode, build the kernel with the Power-State Coordination Interface (PSCI) enabled (CONFIG_ARM_PSCI=y, in Kernel Features menu)and CPU-Idle PM support disabled (CONFIG_CPU_IDLE is not set in CPU Power Management-&gt;CPU Idle).
+mode, build the kernel with the Power-State Coordination Interface (PSCI) enabled (CONFIG_ARM_PSCI=y, in Kernel Features menu)and CPU-Idle PM support disabled (CONFIG_CPU_IDLE is not set in CPU Power Management->CPU Idle).
 Without these changes the kernel will hang.